JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 Reading data is allowed from any thread.

-Reading data from the UI thread does not require any special effort.
+Reading data from EDT does not require any special effort.

 However, read operations performed from any other thread must be wrapped in a read action (RA).